michele-bertoni/W10JavaCLI/README.md

 	* You should see an auto-solving Hanoi Tower, full colored, where the disks are composed by dice characters
 	* If everything is right, the configuration is done
 	* You can get inspiration from this test when making the final deployment of your java application

+7. ## GUI (Optional)
+	JavaFX or Swing application won't work on WSL and should be launched from Windows Shell.
+However, if you prefer having the entire application start from WSL, you can follow [this sub-guide](https://github.com/michele-bertoni/W10JavaCLI/blob/master/GuiForWSL.md)